Zypperman/xiandan/Javascript and Typescript/Language quirks (Python2JsTs).md

 // 1 2 3 4 5
 ```

+- drop the first statement if you define your counter outside your for loop.
+- drop your second statement if you want the loop to repeat forever, but make sure to add your break.
+- drop your third statement if you want the loop to increment independently (or not at all).

 while vs do while loop

 - basically, do while will execute its block once before checking the condition, good if you need to ensure min of 1 execution.